rantav/flask-restful-swagger/README.md

 You can build your models according to the [swagger schema object specification](http://swagger.io/specification/#schemaObject)

-It is recommended that you always return a model in your views.
-This way, you will always keep your code and your documentation in sync.
+It is recommended that you always return a model in your views so that your code and documentation are in sync.

-## Specification document

-The `get_swagger_doc` method of the Api instance returns the specification document object, which may be useful for integration with other tools for generating formatted output or client code.

 ## Using authentication